 Head of House/Teacher of Geography

-I joined Cheadle Hulme High School in September 2011 as a curriculum manager of Geography.
-Since arriving at CHHS I been involved in teaching all key stages.
-I have had a variety of roles within the Humanities department over the years, and I am currently an SLE for Geography and an assistant lead for ITT within the Teaching School.
+I joined Cheadle Hulme High School in September 2011 as a Curriculum Manager of Geography.
+I have been involved in teaching all key stages.
+I have had a variety of roles within the CHHS Humanities department over the years, and I am currently an SLE for Geography and an assistant lead for ITT within the Laurus Trust’s Teaching School.
 As part of my continued professional development I’m studying for a Masters in Education, which supports the school’s ethos of continued learning for all.

-I have been given the great honour of being appointed Head of House, which will be integral to the development of students both academically and non-academically, allowing the students opportunities to develop leadership and personal skills.
+I have been given the great honour of being appointed Head of House, which is integral to the development of students both academically and non-academically, allowing the students opportunities to develop leadership and personal skills.

 Trust Director of Physical Education and Sport

-I am really excited about enthusing the new Laurus Cheadle Hulme students with my love of sport.
+I am really excited about enthusing Laurus Cheadle Hulme students with my love of sport.
 I want students to develop, physically and mentally in order for them to reach their full potential.

 Head of Humanities

-I have worked as Assistant Head of History at Cheadle Hulme High School since September 2016 and am now delighted to be able to say I will be part of Laurus Cheadle Hulme as Head of Humanities.
-I can now take what is almost a decade of experience in secondary education – as a classroom teacher of History; as Head of Humanities at a school in Yorkshire; and as Head of History at a school in London – and apply this to developing a thriving and engaging Humanities curriculum at Laurus Cheadle Hulme.
+I worked as Assistant Head of History at Cheadle Hulme High School since September 2016 and I am now Head of Humanities at Laurus Cheadle Hulme.
+I have taken what is almost a decade of experience in secondary education – as a classroom teacher of History; as Head of Humanities at a school in Yorkshire; and as Head of History at a school in London – and apply this to developing a thriving and engaging Humanities curriculum at Laurus Cheadle Hulme.

-These values will underpin everything we do in Humanities, whilst we will at the same time ensure that students are equipped with the necessary skills to thrive when the time comes for them to leave Laurus Cheadle Hulme.
+These values underpin everything we do in Humanities.
+At the same time we ensure students are equipped with the necessary skills to thrive when the time comes for them to leave Laurus Cheadle Hulme.

 Teacher of Mathematics

 My affiliation with the Laurus Trust started in 2003 when I became a student at Cheadle Hulme High School.
-I have worked at Cheadle Hulme High School as a mathematics teacher since September 2016 after completing my teacher training with the Altius Alliance in July 2016.
-I am thoroughly enjoying my time at CHHS and I’m incredibly excited to be a part of Laurus Cheadle Hulme and to be a part of the schools future development over the coming years.
-I have an enthusiastic approach to maths and use this to ignite a shared passion for the subject with my students.
+I worked at Cheadle Hulme High School as a mathematics teacher from September 2016 after completing my teacher training with the Altius Alliance in July 2016.
+I thoroughly enjoyed my time at CHHS and I’m incredibly excited to be a part of Laurus Cheadle Hulme and to be a part of the school’s future development over the coming years.
+I have an enthusiastic approach to Maths and use this to ignite a shared passion for the subject with my students.

 Teacher of Science

 Since completing my teacher training with the Altius Alliance, I have had the pleasure of sharing my passion for Science with the enthusiastic and ambitious students of Cheadle Hulme High School.
 As a teacher of Science my aim is to provide all students with the essential skills needed to succeed in life after school, whilst also promoting a love of learning in order to encourage a life-long passion for science.
-I have thoroughly enjoyed my time at CHHS and working with a forward-thinking and ambitious Science department has helped me to develop a creative and engaging approach to teaching through continued professional development, which I look forward to continuing at Laurus Cheadle Hulme.
-As well as my enthusiasm for teaching science, I am also very excited to continue my role as a form tutor, allowing me to nurture and support the new year 7 students on their journey through secondary school.
+I thoroughly enjoyed my time at CHHS and working with a forward-thinking and ambitious Science department helped me to develop a creative and engaging approach to teaching through continued professional development, which I continue at Laurus Cheadle Hulme.
+As well as my enthusiasm for teaching science, I also enjoy my role as a form tutor, allowing me to nurture and support the students on their journey through secondary school.